Professor Rhonda Wilson

 Prof Rhonda Wilson RN CMHN PhD is Professor in Nursing at the University of Newcastle, Australia.
 She returned to Australia in 2019 (working as Associate Professor of Nursing at University of Canberra) after living and working in Denmark (University of Southern Denmark) where she was Associate Professor of E Mental Health and Head of Research for the Telepsychiatric Centre in a regional psychiatric hospital service area.

 Rhonda has published extensively in international journals, book chapters and conference papers.
-She is a Registered Nurse in Australia, and a Credentialled Mental Health Nurse, currently serving on the Australian Nurses and Midwives Registered Nurse Course Accreditation Committee and the Accreditation and Education Committee for the Australian College of Mental Health Nurses.
+She is a Registered Nurse in Australia, and a Credentialled Mental Health Nurse, currently serving on the Australian Nurses and Midwives Registered Nurse Course Accreditation Committee.
 She has previously worked as a clinical nurse, researcher and academic in Australia in various roles over the last 30 years; the past 12 years as a mental health educator for student nurses and other health professions, as well as supervising higher degree research students.

 She is a member of the Editorial Board for the International Journal of Mental Health Nursing which is the highest impact mental health nursing journal in the world https://onlinelibrary.wiley.com/journal/14470349